Exploring Entanglement Characteristics in Disordered Free Fermion Systems through Random Bi-Partitioning: Introduction

-We should note that the way that we cut the system into two subsystems affect the information that we can obtain from the entanglement~\cite{ahmadi2021frustrated,Moradi_2016,PhysRevB.101.195117} and to obtain all the information about the system we should apply all the different cuttings.
-In this regard, recently the notion of the \emph{random partitioning} has been introduced where the subsystems are chosen randomly~\cite{PhysRevB.91.220101,Roosz2020,https://doi.org/10.48550/arxiv.2202.10731}.
-To calculate EE with random partitioning people do the following: for a system with $L$ sites, the size of the subsystem varies between $1$ up to $L-1$; in addition, the sites that belong to the subsystem are chosen randomly (each site $i$ has a probability $p_i$ to belong to the subsystem).
-Finally, an appropriate average will be taken over all of these choices.
-For the case of having constant probability $p_i = \text{constant}$, EE with random partitioning at arbitrary temperature become:
+We should note that the manner in which we partition the system into two subsystems profoundly impacts the information we can glean from the entanglement~\cite{Moradi_2016,PhysRevB.101.195117}.
+To obtain a comprehensive understanding of the system, it is imperative to employ various partitioning schemes.
+In this context, the concept of \emph{random partitioning} has recently emerged, where the subsystems are chosen randomly~\cite{PhysRevB.91.220101,Roosz2020,POURANVARI2023128908}.
+To calculate entanglement entropy (EE) with random partitioning, the following procedure is typically employed: for a system comprising $L$ sites, the size of the subsystem can vary from $1$ up to $L-1$, and the selection of sites belonging to the subsystem is done randomly (each site $i$ has a probability $p_i$ of belonging to the subsystem).
+Ultimately, an appropriate average is computed over all such selections.
+In the case where a constant probability is assigned, denoted as $p_i = \text{constant}$, EE with random partitioning at an arbitrary temperature is expressed as follows: